Kaljurand/aceview/README.txt

 $ svn propget svn:mime-type RELEASE_NOTES.html
 text/html

+if not then:

+$ svn propset svn:mime-type "text/html" RELEASE_NOTES.html

 == Protege and ACE View preferences ==

 Are stored in ~/Library/Preferences/ (on Mac OS X).